bcash8/Tools/README.md

 ## Why Svelte?

-Svelte is able to compile to vanilla HTML, CSS, JS making the output fast and friendly for seo.
+Svelte compiles components into efficient vanilla HTML, CSS, and JavaScript, resulting in fast, optimized output that is SEO-friendly.